Denmark

 • Grant, validity term and trademark renewal

 No official grant fee is stipulated.
 As from January 1, 2019, trademarks in Denmark are valid for ten years from the filing date and may be renewed for ten-year periods.
 The 10-year validity term of the trademarks registered before January 1, 2019, is still counted from the registration date.
-The request for renewal shall be effected by payment of the prescribed fee to the Patent and Trademark Office within six months before the expiry of the registration period or within a six-month grace period.
+Renewal is effected by paying the prescribed fee to the DKPTO within 6 months preceding the expiration of the registration period or within a grace period of 6 months.

 • Use requirement